luciangreen/listprologinterpreter/README.md

 # listprologinterpreter
 List Prolog Interpreter

 List Prolog Interpreter is an interpreter for a new version of Prolog that is in list format, making it easier to generate List Prolog programs.
 This interpreter is a program that parses and runs List Prolog code.
-The intepreter is written in SWI-Prolog.
+The interpreter is written in SWI-Prolog.

 listprologinterpreter1listrecursion4.pl - The List Prolog Interpreter
 listprologinterpreter3preds5.pl - More predicates used by the List Prolog Interpreter